Virginia Tech World Cup 2020

-The 14th Annual Virginia Tech World Cup is scheduled for Saturday, April 27, 2019!
-This event is made possible through the Virginia Tech World Cup Executive Committee (WCEC) and the Virginia Tech Men's Soccer Team, in partnership with Cranwell International Center (Division of Student Affairs), International Graduate Student Services (Graduate School), International Support Services (Outreach and International Affairs), and other campus and community partners.
+The 15th Annual Virginia Tech World Cup has been canceled in accordance with the university response to the COVID-19 outbreak.
+This event is made possible through the Virginia Tech World Cup Executive Committee (WCEC) and the Virginia Tech Men's Soccer Team, in partnership with Cranwell International Center (Student Affairs), International Graduate Student Services (Graduate School), International Support Services (Outreach and International Affairs), and other campus and community partners.
 With a goal to promote sports as an avenue for sociability, formative interaction, and collective spirit, the WCEC is committed year-round to increasing interactions between diverse communities, while providing a catalyst for long-term organizational development and partnerships.

 This combination draw and tournament functions as a mini-conference, examining the cultural and historical formation of national and regional identities through public and civic engagement in the global sport of soccer.
 The participation of students, faculty, staff, and alumni of any Virginia university or college, with past participants including James Madison University, Radford Univeristy, Virginia Military Institute, and Hollins University, is welcomed!